UGA-CSCI-740/lab1/README.md

 You are to learn how to use GitHub, Travis CI, and Codacy.
 These tools will be used for every lab.

 ### What you have to do
-- [ ] Take a screen shot of the VM
+- [ ] Take a screen shot of the VM desktop
-- [ ] Upload to github in folder named turnin
+- [ ] Upload the screenshot to this github repo in a folder named turnin
 - [ ] Link Travis to this repo
 - [ ] Link codacy to this repo
 - [ ] Add travis badge to repo, make sure to use the markdown and not image